kkinnear/zprint/doc/reference.md

 :justified}``` except that the `:max-variance` is set to `1000` to output the original defaults for justification.

-By default, if the left hand side of a pair formatts on multiple lines, the right-hand-side of that pair will always flow onto a new line below (and possibly indented from) the left-hand-side.
+By default, if the left hand side of a pair formats on multiple lines, the right-hand-side of that pair will always flow onto a new line below (and possibly indented from) the left-hand-side.